Skip to main content

 Testosterone therapy has been shown to improve these symptoms in hypogonadal men without prostate cancer.
 In prostate cancer survivors, studies have reported subjective improvements in energy, libido, and erectile function.
 For instance, a prospective study of hypogonadal men treated with brachytherapy and subsequent testosterone undecanoate injections showed improvements in erectile function without evidence of advanced disease progression.

 The interplay between hormonal status and overall metabolic health is also critical.
 Low testosterone is associated with increased body fat, decreased lean body mass, and can contribute to metabolic dysfunction.
-Restoring physiological testosterone levels can support healthier and metabolic markers, contributing to a more robust state of health for survivors.
+Restoring physiological testosterone levels can support healthier body composition and metabolic markers, contributing to a more robust state of health for survivors.
 This holistic perspective considers the patient’s entire biological system, not just the prostate.

 The decision to initiate testosterone therapy in a prostate cancer survivor is a complex clinical judgment that balances the compelling need to alleviate debilitating hypogonadal symptoms against the meticulous assessment of oncological risk.
 It requires a highly individualized approach, stringent monitoring, and an ongoing dialogue between the patient and a knowledgeable clinical team.
 The evolving scientific understanding provides a foundation for carefully considered, evidence-informed protocols that prioritize both longevity and quality of life.